 The JOBS Act permits an emerging growth company to take advantage of an extended transition period to comply with new or revised accounting standards applicable to public companies.
-We have elected to use this extended transition period until we are no longer an emerging growth company or until we affirmatively and irrevocably opt out of the extended transition period.
+We have elected to use this extended transition period until we are no longer an emerging growth company, which will occur on December 31, 2024.
 As a result, our financial statements may not be comparable to companies that comply with new or revised accounting pronouncements as of public company effective dates.